russmckendrick/records/content/albums/vivid-14827118/index.md

 styles: ["Alternative Rock", "Funk Metal"]
 ---

-Vivid is the debut studio album by American band Living Colour, released on May 3, 1988, through Epic Records.
-It was one of the most popular albums of 1988, peaking at number six on the US Billboard 200 chart and being certified double platinum by the Recording Industry Association of America.
+Vivid is the debut studio album by American rock band Living Colour, released on May 2, 1988, by Epic Records.
+It was one of the most popular albums of 1988, peaking at number six on the US Billboard 200 chart and being certified double platinum by the Recording Industry Association of America (RIAA).